moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 <!--
 Before you start:

-- Copy this file to a sub-directory and call it `_index.md` for it to appear in the design documents list.
-- Remove comment blocks for sections you've filled in.
-  When your document ready for review, all of these comment blocks should be removed.

-To get started with a document you can use this template to inform you about what you may want to document in it at the beginning.
-This content will change / evolve as you move forward with the proposal.
-You are not constrained by the content in this template.
-If you have a good idea about what should be in your document, you can ignore the template, but if you don't know yet what should be in it, this template might be handy.

 - **Fill out this file as best you can.** At minimum, you should fill in the "Summary", and "Motivation" sections.
 These can be brief and may be a copy of issue or epic descriptions if the initiative is already on Product's